 Regarding the assessment of the plan of creating an age-friendly community, as a gerontologist, I would comment that it is an excellent initiative.
 It is extremely necessary to take care of the aging community of the society as well in addition to the development of the youth, as the old age people have given a considerable amount of their life and energy to the development and progress of the nation.
 This initiative should have been taken long before and can be successfully implemented by taking multiple measures like improving health and safety measures and making the housing plans much more affordable and friendly to live.

 Q 2.
 As established earlier, a gerontologist is a medical professional and he or she has to perform the same duties just like any other medical practitioner, the only difference lies in the age of the patients that a gerontologist deals with.
 A gerontologist, also known as a geriatrics specialist, deals specifically with the people of old age.
 His or her duties specifically comprise of taking care of old people above the age of fifty years.
-The people include the patients with every kind of diseases for example terminal diseases like cancer, or old age disease specifically related to old age like Alzheimer’s.
+The people include the patients with every kind of diseases, for example, terminal diseases like cancer, or old age disease specifically related to old age like Alzheimer’s.
 These specialists also have to deal with the people suffering from disabilities ranging from minor type to major disabilities.
 Gerontologists are mostly found in old age homes and nursing care centers for old people.

 While dealing with the patients suffering from disabilities, a gerontologist should take special heed about the age group of the patients.
 The patients suffering from mild to moderate disabilities are easy to handle as compared to the people suffering from severe disabilities.
 These disabilities are either physical or mental in nature.
 As per various medical reports, people more than 3.8 million adult Canadians are currently suffering from various form of medical disabilities (de Jong Gierveld, Keating, & Fast, (2015).